-- 1. Structured Support: An administrator would receive structured support when an area(s) of concern is identified during the school year.
+- 1. Structured Support: An administrator will receive structured support when an area(s) of concern is identified during the school year.
 This support is intended to provide short-term assistance to address a concern in its early stage. - 2.
-Special Assistance: An administrator would receive special assistance when he/she earns an overall performance rating of developing or below standard and/or has received structured support.
-An educator may also receive special assistance if he/she does not meet the goal(s) of the structured support plan.
-This support is intended to assist an educator who is having difficulty consistently demonstrating proficiency. - 3.
-Intensive Assistance: An administrator would receive intensive assistance when he/she does not meet the goal(s) of the special assistance plan.
+Special Assistance: - An administrator will receive special assistance when he/she earns an overall performance rating of developing or below standard and/or has received structured support. - An administrator may also receive special assistance if he/she does not meet the goal(s) of the structured support plan.
+This support is intended to assist an administrator who is having difficulty consistently demonstrating proficiency. - 3.
+Intensive Assistance: An administrator will receive intensive assistance when he/she does not meet the goal(s) of the special assistance plan.
 This support is intended to build the staff member's competency.

-Well-articulated Improvement and Remediation Plans:
+The Improvement and Remediation Plan shall: